truevault-safe/hipaa-compliance-developers-guide/10 Wearable Applications.md

 One of the most exciting aspects of wearables may be in patient health management and compliance (e.g. does the patient get their exercise in per the doctor's orders?)
 In order for these apps to be used efficiently in this use case they need to talk seamlessly with the applications and software being run by covered entities.

 Covered entities and their business associates are required by law to be HIPAA compliant, so any application hoping to connect to one of these entities as part of patient care must be HIPAA compliant.

+### Medical devices

+It is possible, based on the features and functionality that you include in your application or wearable device that it may actually be classified as a medical device.
+It’s important to look up FDA regulations and check whether your app will be considered to be a medical device or not.

+If it does fall under those definitions it may require FDA approval which brings with it a whole host of further regulations.

+Don’t launch your app until you’ve determined whether or not you are safely outside the FDA’s medical device classification.

 ### Data encryption